I'm currently in the process of creating sub-categories. Please excuse any disorder.

 Rince (pronounced "rin-ka"): Irish/Gaeilge for "dance".
 See also, DAMHSA.

 Riverdance: The show that launched Irish dance across the planet.
-Originating as an intermission act during the 1994 Eurovision Song Contest, the seven minute segment starring Jean Butler and Michael Flatley and a troop of several dozen dancers, was soon expanded into a full-length show.
+Originating as an intermission act during the 1994 Eurovision Song Contest, the seven minute segment starring Jean Butler and Michael Flatley and a troup of several dozen dancers, was soon expanded into a full-length show.
 At its height, there were multiple touring groups, each named after a river in Ireland.
 Though the Riverdance zeitgeist has cooled, the show has maintained its place in pop culture.

 ALSO